krasserm/krasserm.github.io/stories.md

 For a customer in the pharmaceutical industry, I worked on several smaller machine learning projects for detecting structural and behavioral patterns in chemical compounds.
 The developed algorithms and solutions were used in the company's drug discovery pipeline for many years in production.
-In more recent projects, streaming data analysis played an important role for processing application events from durable event logs.
+In more recent projects, streaming data analytics played an important role for extracting knowledge from application events.
 In September 2017 I finally decided to take a sabbatical year to go deeper into machine learning theory and practice.
 I'm especially interested in Bayesian methods for machine learning, deep learning and reinforcement learning.
-See also my [personal blog](/), [Github profile](https://github.com/krasserm) and [certificates](/resume#certificates) for further information ...
+I share related work on my [personal blog](/) and my [Github profile](https://github.com/krasserm) and maintain a list of [attended courses](/resume#certificates) in my resume.